deathkiller/jazz2/README.md

 ## Running the application
 ### Windows / Linux / macOS
-* Build the solution
+* Build the solution (or download release from GitHub)
 * Copy `Content` directory to `‹Game›/Content`
 * Run `‹Game›/Import.exe "Path to JJ2"` (or drag and drop JJ2 directory on `Import.exe`)
   * On Linux/macOS, you can run `mono Import.exe "Path to JJ2"`
 * Run `‹Game›/Jazz2.exe`
   * On Linux/macOS, you can run `mono Jazz2.exe`

-*You can run `Import.exe` without parameters to show additional options.*
+*`‹Game›` is path to Jazz² Resurrection.
+You can run `Import.exe` without parameters to show additional options.*

 ### Android
-* Build the solution
+* Build the solution (or download release from GitHub)
 * Run `‹Game›/Import.exe "Path to JJ2"` (or drag and drop JJ2 directory on `Import.exe`)
 * Copy `‹Game›/Content` directory to `‹SDCard›/jazz2.android/Content`
 * Copy files from `Jazz2.Android/Shaders` directory to `‹SDCard›/jazz2.android/Content/Shaders`